 3. First Coat of Paint

 Once the primer has dried, it’s time for the first coat of paint.
-For refrigerator painting, use a high-quality roller or brush, and apply the paint evenly, starting from the top and working your way down.
+For fridge painting, use a high-quality roller or brush, and apply the paint evenly, starting from the top and working your way down.
 For best results, choose an appliance-specific paint that is durable and designed for metal surfaces.
 Be sure to cover the entire fridge, but avoid thick layers to prevent drips.

 4. Wait for the Drying Time